You know you should share your faith.

-On our run last week, Jeremy and I found a huge row of berry bushes.
+While on a run, Jeremy and I found a huge row of berry bushes.
 Big, heavy with fruit bushes.

 Because of the limited rain over the past month, the berries were struggling to ripen but they were there.
 Tons of them.

-Today, we took the time to walk over to these bushes with the girls so that we could pick some berries.
+A few days after that run, we took the time to walk over to these bushes with the girls so that we could pick some berries.

 You see, there were thousands of berries on these bushes.
 Slowly ripening, yes… but the fruit was there.
 The potential for fruit was quite unbelievable.